AbstractSDK/contracts/docs/src/1_intro.md

 contract.deploy(APP_VERSION.parse()?)?;
 ```

-Using cw-orchestrator reduces your testing setup and complexity and improves both the code's readability and maintainability.
+Using cw-orchestrator for your testing and deployment needs reduces your testing setup and complexity and improves both the code's readability and maintainability.
 Because of its design it allows us to share our contracts with any developer that wants to use them with a few lines of code.
 This greatly reduces the friction of using our code and it allows you to provide the same experience to developers that might want to use your code, giving you an edge over other options.

 ## Abstract.js